Gardening with California Native Plants

 The next step is to find natives that match your site.
 There are more than 5000 plants native to California, about 2000 of which are used in landscaping.
 Here are some ideas to reduce choices to a manageable quantity.
 First, start local.
 Some of your neighbors may grow natives; ask about their successes.
 Visit some public native gardens, like the Butte County Master Gardeners demonstration garden at Patrick Ranch; the gardens at the Gateway Science Museum on the Esplanade; and the Chico Creek Nature Center in Bidwell Park.

-Floral Native Nursery in Chico and Native Springs Nursery in Durham are two local nurseries that carry natives exclusively.
+Floral Native Nursery in Chico is a local nursery that carry natives exclusively.
 Magnolia Gift and Garden is a general nursery that has a special section of natives.
 The staffs at all of these nurseries are knowledgeable and can suggest plants that will flourish in your yard.

 There are many useful garden books with information about California natives.
 One is the Sunset Western Garden Book.
 Use the Plant Finder section to find a list of commonly available California natives organized by plant form (such as tree or shrub).
 The book includes a photo of each plant and a description of its cultural requirements.